 washed clean with no spot or wrinkle, so we are holy and blameless (Ephesians 5:27), since no one but Jesus was and is sinless (Romans 3:23, 5:12; Hebrews 4:15; 1 Peter 2:22; 1 John 3:5; 2 Corinthians 5:21; 1 Samuel 2:2).

-Examples of people fulfilling this confessing of belief are Martha in John 11:25-27, the thief crucified with Jesus in Luke 23:42-43, and Peter in Matthew 16:15-16, Mark 8:29, and Luke 9:20 when Jesus asked the disciples who they thought He was.
-We can see this confession directly save the thief on the cross, because Jesus tells him he will be in paradise or heaven with Him (Luke 23:43).
+Examples of people fulfilling this confessing of belief are Martha in John 11:25-27, the thief crucified with Jesus in Luke 23:42-43, the woman who anointed Christ's feet with perfume in Luke 7:36-50, and Peter in Matthew 16:15-16, Mark 8:29, and Luke 9:20 when Jesus asked the disciples who they thought He was.

 Our rebirth from fulfilling acknowledgment of Christ gives us the new heart or actually new spirit promised by the New Covenant, so we have the desire to follow and obey the Lord (Jeremiah 31:31-34; Romans 5:5; 2 Corinthians 1:22, 3:3; Colossians 3:15; Hebrews 8:8-12).